Annual Neuromuscular Plasticity Symposium

 - Completeness: Is this the presenters work?
 Is this a pilot study, preliminary data or a relatively complete study?

 - Presentation: Can the presenter explain the study succinctly and clearly?
 Can the presenter effectively answer questions when asked?
-Is significance stated clearly in presentation (poster and oral)?
+Is significance stated clearly in the presentation (poster and oral)?

 Carpooling is strongly encouraged.
 View the UF parking map.
 Orange and green decal parking is available in the O’Connell Center parking lot & garage and orange decal parking is available in the adjacent Perry Baseball Field.
 Pay parking is also available a few blocks east of University House at St. Augustine Church.
-Parking in the front drive of University House is strictly confined to the UFPD reservations list.

 One Physical Therapy CEU is offered per lecture.
-No RSVP is needed and there is no cost for the 9:00 a.m. to 12:15 p.m. plenary lectures and the 2:00 to 4:00 p.m. poster session.
+No RSVP is needed and there is no cost for the 9 a.m. to 12:15 p.m. plenary lectures and the 2 to 4 p.m. poster session.

-Please contact Laurie Bialosky (352-273-6113) with any inquiries.
+Please contact Jacky Scott (352-273-6113) with any inquiries.